MI Glossary

 The component of an attention head formed by the product of the value (W_V) and output (W_O) weight matrices.
 The OV circuit determines what information is written to the residual stream when a token is attended to.See:QK and OV Circuits

-Overcomplete Basis
+Overcomplete Dictionary

 P